What is Fortify?

 Prelude Ventures

-Prelude Ventures is an investment firm focused on early-stage startups aiming to mitigate climate change, with interests in sectors like manufacturing and energy.
-They provide capital and strategic support to drive impactful solutions.
+Prelude Ventures is an investment firm that focuses on supporting early-stage startups with significant potential to mitigate climate change across sectors including manufacturing and energy.

 Neotribe Ventures

-Neotribe Ventures is a Silicon Valley-based venture capital firm that backs entrepreneurs developing breakthrough technologies.
-They offer strategic guidance and operational support, leveraging extensive industry experience.
+Neotribe Ventures is a Silicon Valley-based venture capital firm that identifies and funds entrepreneurs developing breakthrough technologies with the potential to create transformative market movements.

 What's next for Fortify?